gm-m/alias-search/README.md

 - **Open as URL**: Option to open the search query as a URL if no matching alias is found.
 - **Incognito Mode**: Enable the option to open searches in incognito mode.
 - **Multi Alias Support**: Allow multiple aliases to be triggered simultaneously.
+- **Prefill Search Bar with Current Tab URL**: Option to automatically fill the search bar with the URL of the current tab when enabled.

 ### Import/Export Functionality